Village Wooing: Adaptations

 Village Wooing was first shown on television in 1952 with Michael Golden as "A" and Ellen Pollock as "Z".
 There was an ITV version in 1979 starring Judi Dench and Richard Briers.

 There was also an Australian version filmed for TV in 1962 starring Michael Denison and Dulcie Gray.

+SHAW2020 theatre company produced Village Wooing in 2021/22.
+It won a 'Standing Ovation' award from London Pub Theatres Magazine, 'Best Show' and 'Best Performance' [Maryann O'Brien] at The Birmingham Fringe Festival and was a finalist for an OffFest award at The Offies in 2022.
+Judi Dench said, "It’s wonderful to see SHAW2020 continue to thrive as shown by this industry recognition.
+I wish their production continued success."

 Origin

-Shaw was not very impressed with his own play, which he wrote while on a cruise.
+Shaw was not very impressed with his play, which he wrote while on a cruise.
 He wrote a letter to his friend Blanche Patch saying "Tell Barry Jackson -- but no one else -- that my efforts to write resulted in nothing at first but a very trivial comedietta in three scenes for two people which only Edith Evans could make tolerable."
 Patch suggests that the play was influenced by his own experiences on the cruise and that the character of Z was based on Mrs. Jisbella Lyth, the postmistress in Shaw's village, Ayot St Lawrence.
 In a letter to Lillah McCarthy Shaw said that the male character was a "posthumous portrait" of Lytton Strachey.